 The best way to learn cell biology is to do it.
 Unfortunately, we cannot provide a practical lab experience with BIOL 3000 that allows you to apply what we cover in class.
-Therefore, the next best option is to give you opportunities to be better prepared for class and to regularly self-assess your understanding of the topics we're covering before you're tested on your knowledge on each of the four exams.
+Therefore, the next best option is to give you opportunities to be better prepared for class and to regularly selfassess your understanding of the topics we're covering before you're tested on your knowledge on each of the four exams.
 There are two incentives for you to take advantage of the online homework exercises.
 First, the online homework constitutes 15% of your final course grade.
 That alone can make the difference in a letter grade.
 Second, by doing these exercises, you will be able to assess your understanding of the topics presented in class and adjust your approaches to learning the material in such a way that you'll perform better on the exams and remember the material after the course is over.

-Each online homework assignment will consist of 5 multiple choice questions that will allow you to assess your understanding of the topics covered in the preceding class.
+Each online homework assignment will consist of 5 multiplechoice questions that will assess your understanding of the topics covered in the preceding class.
+The homework questions are largely derived from previous years' exams, but of course new questions are added each semester.
+In this way, everyone has equal access to old exam questions.
 Occasionally there will be a "warm up" question or two addressing a topic to be covered in the next class.
-For the fall 2015 semester, there were a total of 190 homework questions, including 5 bonus points, that was converted to a final total of 75 points.
+For the spring 2016 semester, there were a 175 homework questions, including 5 bonus points, which was converted to a final total of 75 points.
 The homework assignments are open book, open note format.
-Refer to the pertinent material, including the pptx slides, in order to complete each assignment.
-The questions will variously cover material presented in lectures, the MCB7E text, and any additional assigned reading.
+Refer to the pertinent material, including the slides, in order to complete each assignment.
+The questions will variously cover material presented in lectures, the MCB8E text, and any additional assigned reading.
 You'll automatically receive an email from Collab when each homework assignment has been posted.
 Each homework assignment is due 8 AM the following class day (e.g., Mon. homework is due 8 AM Weds.
 Weds. homework is due 8 AM Fri. & Fri. homework is due 8 AM Mon.).
-You can log on and off Collab multiple times to complete the homework, (i.e. there's no time limit to complete the assignment) but you can only submit your answers once.
+You can log on and off Collab multiple times to complete the homework, (i.e. there's no time limit to complete the assignment when you log on) but you can only submit your answers once.
+Be sure to save your work!
 Partially completed assignments will be automatically submitted at 8AM.
 Missed homework assignments cannot be made up.
 Answer keys and correct answer feedback will be posted at 8:05 AM each due date.
 There will be no homework assignments due on exam days.
-NOTE Homework must be completed and submitted individually.
-You cannot access previous year's exams while completing the homework assignments.
+Homework must be completed and submitted individually.
 By enrolling in this course, you are affirming on your honor that you have neither received nor given aid while completing the homework assignments.
-Referring to previous year's exams or working collaboratively to complete homework assignments constitutes receiving aid.
+I consider referring to previous year's exams or working collaboratively to complete homework assignments as receiving aid and therefore constitute an honor offense.
 You're certainly welcome and encouraged to discuss the questions and answers and study collaboratively with your classmates after the submission deadline, in order to prepare for the exams, but you are required to complete the homework assignments individually and not work with other students while you are doing them.
-Learning is indeed collaborative, but assessment is necessarily individualistic.
+Learning is indeed collaborative, but assessment is necessarily individual.